ezzabuzaid/fayona/readme.md

 # Fayona (The Node version of .
-NetCore)
+Net Core)

 ![Typed with TypeScript](https://flat.badgen.net/badge/icon/Typed?icon=typescript&label&labelColor=blue&color=555555)

-**Documention not ready as of yet, the below details is high abstract of what the library provide**
+Note: **The below details is high abstract of what the library provide**

-although I'm using this library in the side/demo projects, still **The whole thing here is showcase so don't risk anyone by counting too much on it!**

 ## Motivation

-I was so jealous from .
-NetCore back then, so I decided to make Node.
-Js version of it ^^

-At some point, we needed Node.js for a particular thing and my colleagues have been using .
-NetCore for always, so I thought it would be nice to make the functions and classes look familiar to reduce the learning curve for them
+At some point, we needed Node.js for a particular thing and my colleagues have been using  Net Core for always, so I thought it would be nice to make the functions and classes look familiar to reduce the learning.

 ## Getting Started